micropython/micropython/docs/library/machine.CAN.rst

-.. currentmodule:: esp32
+.. currentmodule:: machine
-.. _esp32.CAN:
+.. _machine.CAN:

 class CAN -- controller area network communication bus
 ======================================================

 CAN implements the standard CAN communications protocol.
 At the physical level it consists of 2 lines: RX and TX.
-Note that to connect the ESP32 to a CAN bus you must use a CAN transceiver to convert the CAN logic signals from the ESP32 to the correct voltage levels on the bus.
+Note that to connect the microcontroller to a CAN bus you must use a CAN transceiver to convert the CAN logic signals from the microcontroller to the correct voltage levels on the bus.

 Example usage (works without anything connected)::

     from machine import CAN
+    BAUDRATE_500k = 500
-    can = CAN(0, extframe=True, mode=CAN.LOOPBACK, baudrate=CAN.BAUDRATE_500k)
+    can = CAN(0, extframe=True, mode=CAN.LOOPBACK, baudrate=BAUDRATE_500k)
     dev.setfilter(0, CAN.FILTER_ADDRESS, [0x102, 0])  # set a filter to receive messages with id = 0x102
     can.send([1,2,3], 0x102)   # send a message with id 123
     can.recv()                 # receive message